uwyo-mallet/Shapley-CVS--Gallegos-/mc_shapley/tutorials/short_tutorial.md

 ## read_file(file_name)

 The read_file function reads in a csv file and returns a list containing three more lists.
-At index 0 is the list of algorithms, at index 1 is the list of the different instances each algortihm perfomed in, at index 3 is a dictionary that maps an algorithm and an instance to a performance.
-The performance being the algortihm's stated performance within that instance.
+At index 0 is the list of algorithms, at index 1 is the list of the different instances each algortihm perfomed in, at index 3 is the performance of the algorithm on the instance.

 The input csv file for read_file(file_name) has 3 columns: Algorithm, Instance, Performance.
 Each row is interpreted as the perfomance C of the algorithm A within instance B.